-The Turner project team working at Three White Flint North, the 14-story, 366,000 square foot future home of the Nuclear Regulatory Committee in Bethesda, Maryland is using Lean construction methods including Building Information Modeling tools to reduce waste and rework and improve operational efficiency.
+The Turner project team working at Three White Flint North, the 14-story, 366,000 square foot future home of the Nuclear Regulatory Commission in Bethesda, Maryland is using Lean construction methods including Building Information Modeling tools to reduce waste and rework and improve operational efficiency.

 The team and trade contractors are using 3D, digital models to identify and resolve clashes and other issues prior to construction.
 The trade contractors are also using 3D, digital models to produce shop drawings, leveraging the 3D data to prefabricate system assemblies off-site.
 Off-site fabrication reduces material waste and transportation costs.
 Because they are able to fabricate off-site, trade contractors can deliver material and systems on a just-in-time, as-needed basis, which allows for a more controlled and predictable installation process on-site.